cacois/gitlab-fogbugz/README.markdown

-Gitlab + Fogbugz
+GitLab + Fogbugz
 ===

 This is a simple sinatra application that has three responsibilities:

-* Receive and parse the JSON commit info from Gitlab's post-receive hooks and send it to FogBugz
+* Receive and parse the JSON commit info from GitLab's post-receive hooks and send it to FogBugz
 * Act as a "gateway" for viewing multiple SCM repositories in FogBugz
 * Edit case history per the commit message's instructions.